 One of the most important investing concepts is compound interest.
 And one of the most important aspects of compound interest is time.

 In essence, compound interest refers to interest earning interest.
 For example, if you invest $200 and it generates an annual return of 10%, one year later you will have earned $20 of interest.
-The next year, if you earn another 10%, you won’t just earn another $20; you’ll earn $22.
+The next year, if you earn another 10%, you won't earn just another $20; you’ll earn $22.
 That's because the $20 you earned in the first year will earn interest too.

 Now Ned didn't get his name by procrastinating.
 He's a go-getter, especially when it comes to investing.
 He started investing $200 per month at age 20, kept at it for 50 years, and generated an average annual return of 7%.
 After 10 years, Ned had invested $24,000 (represented in the chart below in dark green).
 The interest he earned (in light green) was $10,617.
 Nice, but nothing spectacular.

 Let's skip ahead.
 At age 70, after 50 years of investing, Ned had invested $120,000 — impressive unto itself.
 But look at the light green.
 He earned nearly $970,000.
 Wow!
 His $120,000 turned into more than $1 million.

 That's what happens when compound interest is given time to work.

 To emphasize the importance of time, look at the 40-year mark.
-These are the returns of Later Larry, who at age 20 had so many things he wanted to buy that he couldn’t come up with any money to invest.
+These are the age-70 returns of Later Larry, who at age 20 had so many things he wanted to buy that he couldn't come up with any money to invest.
 Finally, by age 30, he decided to start investing, did so with $200 per month, and generated the same 7% average annual return as Now Ned.

-At age 70, after 40 years of investing, Larry had invested $96,000—just $24,000 less than Ned—but his investment account was worth about $565,000 less!
+At 70, after 40 years of investing, Larry had invested $96,000 — just $24,000 less than Ned — but his investment account was worth about $565,000 less!
 The lesson?
 To take full advantage of the power of compound interest, start investing as soon as possible.